skiptools/skip-ui/README.md

 ### Gestures

-SkipUI currently supports tap, long press, and drag gestures.
+SkipUI currently supports tap, long press, drag, magnify, and rotate gestures.
 You can use either the general `.gesture` modifier or the specialized modifiers like `.onTapGesture` to add gesture support to your views.
 The following limitations apply:

-- `@GestureState` is not yet supported.
+- `@GestureState` is only supported in Skip Fuse.
 Use the `Gesture.onEnded` modifier to reset your state.
 - Tap counts > 2 are not supported.
 - Gesture velocity and predicted end location are always reported as zero and the current location, respectively.
 - Only the `onChanged` and `onEnded` gesture modifiers are supported.